bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/transactions-sending-ether/sendingEther.md

 #### **call**
 `<address>.call(bytes memory) returns (bool, bytes memory)`
 * `call()` returns false on failure
-* Forwards the maximum of gas, but this is adjustable
+* Forwards the maximum amount of gas, but this is adjustable

 An example of `call()` can be seen in the `SendEther` contract (line 48).
-`Call()` is currently recommended to transfer Ether.
+`Call()` is currently recommended if you are transfering Ether.

 The reason `transfer()` and `send()` were introduced was to guard against *reentry attacks* by limiting the forwarded gas to 2300, which would be insufficient to make a reentrant call that can modify storage.